bitranox/wrapt_timeout_decorator/README.rst

 By default, timeout-decorator uses signals to limit the execution time of the given function.
-This approach does not work if your function is executed not in a main thread (for example if it's a worker thread of the web application).
-There is alternative timeout strategy for this case - by using multiprocessing.
-This is done automatically, so in case the decorator does not run in the main thread, signals are disabled automatically.
-You can force not to use signals on Linux by passing the parameter ``use_signals=False`` to the timeout decorator function (mostly for testing) :
+This approach does not work if your function is executed not in the main thread (for example if it's a worker thread of the web application) or when the operating system does not support signals (aka Windows).
+There is an alternative timeout strategy for this case - by using multiprocessing.
+This is done automatically, so you dont need to set ``use_signals=False``.
+You can force not to use signals on Linux by passing the parameter ``use_signals=False`` to the timeout decorator function for testing.
+If Your program should (also) run on Windows, I recommend to test under Windows, since Windows does not support forking (read more under Section ``use with Windows``).
+The following Code will run on Linux but NOT on Windows :

 ::